 Transcript-Recognized Undergraduate Certificates and flow chart (PDF)

-- Executive vice chancellor for academic affairs, The University of Texas System (EVCAA) with notification to the Texas Higher Education Coordinating Board (THECB):
+- Executive vice chancellor for academic affairs, The University of Texas System (EVCAA) with final approval by the Texas Higher Education Coordinating Board (THECB):

 - Add a certificate program